allgreed/kasprowicz.pro/content/about.md

 > ~ Virginia Vidaura

 ## About what can I do for you
 We live in a capitalist, nominally meritocratic, somewhat classless, post-industrial society.
-Though a shaman is not a kitchen appliance - I don't exist with the specific purpose of being useful.
+A shaman is not a kitchen appliance - I don't exist with the specific purpose of being useful.

 The question "what can I do for you" is loaded.
 For the people that want to go beyond I'd say: think one thought and then think "acquisition of insight".
 Think "psychotechnology".
 If your mind does the mental equivalent of a crisp *ding, ding, ding* - [proceed to the next section](#about-ethics---what-i-wont-do-for-you).